-If you want your outdoor wood to resist insects, weather, and fungi, then you need to treat it with certain chemicals.
 Some woods are more prone to rot.
 You can take the natural path by choosing those woods that are less prone to rot for your wood projects to last many years to come.
-In this post, we feature ten kinds of wood that are most resistant to rot.
+If you want your outdoor wood to resist insects, weather, and fungi, then you also need to treat it with certain chemicals.

 An all-time favorite, teak sapwood has a rich honey-gold color and tight fibers that keep water out, thereby resisting rot.
 Another reason for teak’s high resistance to rot is the natural oils it secretes that keep insects at bay.
 Teak can be rough on tool blades, and therefore difficult to work with.
 The high price of teak also serves as a deterrent from using it freely.

 This wood is reddish-brown and it darkens with age.
 A special feature of mahogany is that it exhibits “chatoyancy,” a three-dimensional, iridescent appearance when cut in a particular way.
 The degree of rot resistance of mahogany varies according to the growing conditions of the trees.
 You will find this wood to be very durable and versatile for all of your woodworking projects.
 However, this variety of wood is also quite costly.

 Spanish cedar has the appearance of mahogany with a reddish-brown color.
 The wood secretes natural oils through pockets that keep insects at bay and make it water-resistant.
 Spanish cedar has a low density and is a soft wood, which reduces its strength.